oracle-terraform-modules/terraform-oci-oke/docs/src/intro.md

 terraform apply
 ```

 You can create a Kubernetes cluster with the latest version of Kubernetes available in OKE using this terraform script.
-By default the kubernetes_version parameter in terraform.tfvars.example is set as "LATEST".
+By default the `kubernetes_version` parameter in terraform.tfvars.example is set as "LATEST".
 Refer to [Terraform Options][uri-terraform-options] for other available parameters for OKE.

-Use the parameter *cluster_name* to change the name of the cluster as per your needs.
+Use the parameter *cluster_name* to change the name of the cluster as needed.

 ### Connect

 **NOTE:** TODO Add content

-kubectl installed on the operator host by default and the kubeconfig file is set in the default location (~/.kube/config) so you don't need to set the KUBECONFIG environment variable every time you log in to the operator host.
+kubectl is installed on the operator host by default and the kubeconfig file is set in the default location (~/.kube/config) so you don't need to set the KUBECONFIG environment variable every time you log in to the operator host.

 ****
 The `instance principal` of the operator must be granted `MANAGE` on target cluster for configuration of an admin user context.